 International organizations (IOs) such as the United Nations play an important role in war prevention.
 In theory, IOs reduce the risk of war between belligerents by improving communication, facilitating cooperation, and building confidence and trust.
 In practice, however, IOs’ war-preventing capacities have sparked skepticism and criticism.
 Recent advances in the scholarly study of the causes of war have given rise to new and promising directions in research on IOs and war prevention.
 These studies highlight the problems of interstate and intrastate wars, global and regional organizations, preventive diplomacy and peacekeeping, and the relationship between IOs and domestic institutions.
 They also offer novel insights that both complement and challenge studies of traditional concepts such as collective security.
 An interesting work is that of J. D. Fearon, who frames war as a bargaining process between rational states.
 Fearon articulates a central puzzle of international relations: since war is costly, the question that arises is why rational leaders of competing states choose to fight instead of pursuing less costly, nonviolent dispute settlements.
 Three general mechanisms account for rational, unitary states’ inability to identify an alternative outcome that both would prefer to war: bluffing about private information, commitment problems, and indivisibility of stakes.
 Despite the obvious progress in research on IOs and war prevention, there remain methodological and theoretical issues that deserve consideration for further investigation, two of which are: the interaction of domestic and international organizations, and the implications of variations in IO design.

-Rodger A. Payne
+Rodger A. Payne and Nayef H. Samhat

 Power plays an important role in the formation of international organizations (IOs), including the formal institutions established by nation-states to promote collective action at the intergovernmental level.
 Power is commonly defined as the ability or authority to act, to accomplish a task or to create something new.
 Those who wield power are typically seen as having the ability to influence or even control the behavior of others.
 The willingness of states to employ material (or “hard”) power to accomplish their goals—whether those goals primarily reflect the interests of the strongest states or the shared preferences of many states—has long been the subject of scrutiny by international relations (IR) scholars.
 More recent scholarship approaches the topic from different perspectives, with particular attention to both the power generated by collective action and the collective identity created during the recognition and pursuit of common purposes.
 According to Michael Barnett and Raymond Duvall, there are four types of power: compulsory, institutional, structural, and productive.
 This typology can be linked to the way four major schools of IR theory view IOs: realism, neoliberalism, constructivism, and critical theory.
 Realist and neoliberal institutionalist schools use compulsory or institutional views of power to explain the development of regimes and their effects, while social constructivists and critical theorists rely on productive or structural power to tackle the meaning and importance of regimes.
 Scholars argue that regimes serve a cooperative function very similar to more formal IOs and provide a rationalist account of regime formation and behavior.